KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 An abstract base class for the exceptions that are thrown if an attempt is made to access the body of a message when it is not allowed.

-    throw [System.ServiceModel.Dispatcher.InvalidBodyAccessException]::New("An abstract base class for the exceptions that are thrown if an attempt is made to access the body of a message when it is not allowed.")
+    throw [System.ServiceModel.Dispatcher.InvalidBodyAccessException]::New('An abstract base class for the exceptions that are thrown if an attempt is made to access the body of a message when it is not allowed.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.Dispatcher.InvalidBodyAccessException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.Dispatcher.InvalidBodyAccessException.aspx)